PHT-Medic/train-container-library/README.md

 # Train Container Library
 Python library for pht-train images/containers.

+## Docker Images
+The docker images defined by the Dockerfiles in the `docker` are the master images that need to be used when building train images.

+### Available Images
+- `master:slim`: Alpine linux image with python 3.8 and the security protocol installed.
+- `master:buster`: Debian Buster image also with python 3.8 and the security protocol installed
+- `master:dl`: GPU enabled Ubuntu 18.04 image with tensorflow and pytorch and the SP preinstalled

 ## Security Protocol
 The pht security protocol adapted from `docs/Secure_PHT_latest__official.pdf` performs two main tasks:
 1. Before executing a train-image on the local machine, unless the station is the first station on the route, the